Master PostgreSQL Self-Hosting Guide (Dokploy+VPS)

 environment:

-POSTGRES_USER: ${POSTGRES_USER:-example-db-user}
+POSTGRES_USER: ${POSTGRES_USER:-my-pg-user}

-POSTGRES_PASSWORD: ${POSTGRES_PASSWORD:-example-dbpassword}
+POSTGRES_PASSWORD: ${POSTGRES_PASSWORD:-my-pg-password}

-POSTGRES_DB: ${POSTGRES_DB:-example-db}
+POSTGRES_DB: ${POSTGRES_DB:-my-pg-db}

 command: